 Then drill a 1/4" hole just under or slightly to the side of the end of the match.
 Next prep the connector and coax by soldering one end to the chassis connector and leave the other end open.
-Then make a "hook" for this end so you can shovel the coax inside the boom and coax (pun intended) the end out through that hole you drilled.
+Then make a "hook" for this end so you can push the coax inside the boom and coax to out the end out through that hole you drilled.

 Probably some tweezers or small needle nose might help pull the end out.

 Then dress and solder the coax center to the matching end and the shield to the boom's surface.
 Even though the picture shows teflon coax, any RG-58/U will be fine.
 Use the non-foam to avoid melting the dialectic.
 This is a tricky task the first time around.
 If you need more details or get to using larger coax (RG-X, etc.) click here for a lot more pictures.